synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     global button_count
 ```

-Here the code is just making sure it’s a button press.
+Here the code is just making sure it"s a button press.
 On a node with more than one button, different buttons could trigger different actions.

 ```python
     if pin == BUTTON: